Diego Buonanotte: Car crash

 In December 2009, Buonanotte survived a fatal car crash as the sole survivor after he lost control of his car on an Argentine freeway.
 He was taken to the hospital with multiple injuries while three friends who were travelling with him in the car died at the scene of the crash.
 The footballer was driving his father's Peugeot 307 back from a night out when he veered off the 65th highway and collided with a tree.
 The accident occurred about 15 km outside Clementina, Santa Fe.
 Another car carrying more friends of Buonanotte also arrived on the scene of the accident afterwards eager to find out what had happened.
 The footballer is said to have been conscious when he was pulled from the wreckage but had sustained serious injuries.

 Eduardo Allegrini, director of the hospital, where Buonanotte was taken after the crash, said "(Buonanotte) has fractured his right humerus, right clavicle and has bruised his right lung".
 Allegrini clarified that the River player's condition was stable but he remained in intensive care under observation.
 Guillermo Fernández, a firefighter who helped pull Buonanotte from the crash site said: "Diego told us he lost control of the car".

 Back to the pitch

 It was initially thought that Buonanotte's convalescence would require up to seven months for complete recovery, but he was able to return to the pitch on 17 April 2010, when he replaced Diego Barrado in the second half of a match against Godoy Cruz.
 River won 2–1 at home.
 On 30 April, he scored for the first time since his accident, clinching a 2–1 victory against Vélez Sársfield at the Monumental.
 Later that year, local prosecutor Carlos Colimedaglia stated that Buonanotte should be charged with three counts of manslaughter.
 Buonanotte, himself, says he managed to cope with the accident but revealed the opposition fans shout slurs directed at him, like "murderer".

+Accusation of buying driver's license

+In 2016, Buonanotte was accused, by The Public Prosecutor's Office of Granada, Spain, along with 94 other people (including footballer Odion Ighalo), of participating in a corruption scheme involving the standard written driving test.
+The scheme involved manipulating the tests to ensure that those involved passed the written exam.